 Next attention can turn to the brakegear.
 Check and open out where necessary the holes in the brakegear linkage (10), brake shaft crank overlays (11) and clasp brake hanger overlays (12) and then carefully remove from the fret.
-Refer to Fig.3a for hole size details.
+Refer to Fig.3a.
+The holes are all 0.4mm on this chassis (the diagram is from the 4mm instructions).

 Start with the clasp brake hanger overlays (12).
 These fold over the brakegear linkage to form the detail on both sides.
 You will note that they are triangular in shape with a long straight edge.
 The three holes along this long straight edge line up with the three holes at either end in the brakegear linkage (10).
-Use short lengths of 0.31mm wire to pin everything together.
+Use short lengths of 0.4mm wire to pin everything together.
 Note that the long angled face of the triangle faces towards middle of the assembly.
 Solder in place.
 Trim the wire so that the top and bottom resemble bolts and the middle length extends approximately 2mm either side of the assembly.
 This last pin will be used to attach the brakegear to the brackets on the chassis.
 Refer to the photos below and Fig.3b if in doubt.
 Note that most of the following photos are of the very similar Derby clasp brake chassis but are of use here.

 Next attach the brake shaft crank overlays (11) to the centre of the brakegear linkage.
-Again use 0.31mm wire to attach the overlays and solder in place.
-The large hole in the centre for the main brake shaft can now be opened out to accept 0.8mm wire.
+Again use 0.4mm wire to attach the overlays and solder in place.
+The large hole in the centre for the main brake shaft can now be opened out to accept 0.9mm wire.